 11. Mishiguene

-It is the restaurant that combines the Argentinean Jewish haute cuisine and reverses the dishes of the Jewish Diaspora cuisine with the local and Latin American flavors that each dish has gained in its journey around the world.
+It is the restaurant that combines the Argentinean Jewish haute cuisine and reverses the dishes of the Jewish Diaspora cuisine with local and Latin American flavors that each dish has gained in its journey around the world.
 Undoubtedly one of the best restaurants in Buenos Aires.

 Mishiguene 📍 Lafinur 3368